 - Joel Wiley - Wilbur-Ellis Company

 - Ryan Jefferson - Chair, Central Coast Young Farmers & Ranchers

 Director and President

 Jeff Pereira manages King City Nursery, serving the vegetable industry with starter plants.
 A native of King City, Jeff has served as their Mayor and a City Council member.
 A graduate of Cal Poly San Luis Obispo, he serves as the Legislative Affairs Vice-President of Monterey County Farm Bureau and was elected Chairman of the California Farm Bureau Federation's Rural Health and Safety Committee in December 2011.
-He can be found attending many sporting events, often traveling to games around the country, and also plays guitar in the Shan Johnson Band.
+He can be found attending many sporting events, often traveling to games around the country.

 Director and Past-President